aaronkyle/social-development/thematic-issues/cultural-heritage/management-plan_living-cultural-heritage.md

 ## Cultural Impact Assessment

-The cultural impact assessment will attempt a systematic description of the likely effects of the the project on ecological, economic, and social aspects of community culture given: 1) the nature and extent of the activities planned by the project, 2) the Project social impact area affected and 3) the number of ICCs/IPs affected.5.
+The cultural impact assessment will attempt a systematic description of the likely effects of the project on ecological, economic, and social aspects of community culture given: 1) the nature and extent of the activities planned by the project, 2) the Project social impact area affected and 3) the number of ICCs/IPs affected.5.

 Key Questions the Cultural Impact Assessment will respond to6: